DC-Shi/FileMetadataHandlers/LastAccessTimeChange/README.md

 normal windows copy: file create time and modified keeps, accessed time changed.
 Folder create time keeps, other two modified.

 This program compares folders in from.txt and folders in to.txt .
 If there have same children in folders, it tries to change time to the oldest.

+# Usage
+`LastAccessTimeChange.exe` would print a list of what will be changed.

+`LastAccessTimeChange.exe -a` would print the list and apply the timestamp modification.